KenPainter/GenLogic/README.md

 GenLogic is a tool for creating Postgres databases that implement business logic.
 This business logic exploits data paths that are inherently present in a normalized database, namely the foreign key.
+GenLogic allows the user to specify the flow of values up and down through foreign keys as data channels.
+With the added ability to calculate derived values within rows, GenLogic allows a declarative and single source of truth for business logic in a postgres database.

-By adding the ability to derive values within a row (such as final = price * qty), and moving values up and down foreign key paths, you get what the author calls "Augmented Normalization" - a normalized foundation for external values that automatically generates the denormalized calculated values.
+The author calls this "Augmented Normalization" - there is a normalized foundation for externally supplied values that is augmented with derived values.

-This produces two major simplifications for application development:
+This produces three major simplifications for application development:
-* Declarative business logic in a single source of truth.
+- Declarative business logic in the database layer
-* No ORM in the stack - Middleware and UI can be destructered to views and actions on single tables.

-There is one category of solution that GenLogic cannot provide, which is the state-dependent allocation problem.
-This is old-fashioned stuff like MRP and ERP, basically anything where there is sequential processing and resource consumption based on priority logic.
-More simply, it cannot work when there is no pure set-oriented one pass solution.
+- No ORM is needed
+- Simplified SQL statements in the middleware

 This project is the spiritual descendant of [Andromeda](https://github.com/Andromeda-Project/andromeda), originally written by [Ken Downs](https://github.com/KenPainter)